-Although bad breath is not necessarily due to gingivitis, the gum disease can be a contributing factor, especially if the bad breath is chronic and a patient has a history of poor dental hygiene.
-Gingivitis is a periodontal disease that is an inflammatory response to bacterial buildup on the teeth, which is known as plaque.
+Bad breath (halitosis) is not always caused by gingivitis, however, gum disease can be a contributing factor.
+This is especially the case when bad breath is chronic and a patient has a history of poor dental hygiene.
+Gingivitis is a periodontal disease that is an inflammatory response to bacterial buildup (plaque) on the teeth.
 Gingivitis is characterized by swollen, tender gums that may be bright red or purple.
-Although gingivitis is not destructive in itself, if left untreated it may progress to periodontitis which is a destructive gum disease.
+Although gingivitis is not destructive itself, if left untreated it may progress to periodontitis, which can lead to tooth loss.

-Bad breath is usually caused by the gases produced by naturally occurring bacteria in the mouth.
-These bacteria build up from a number of sources including food particles not swallowed, post nasal drip, and dead epithelial cells.
-The back part of the tongue and crevasses in the teeth are relatively dry and not easily cleaned, so these bacteria flourish.
-As the bacteria break down particles, especially in anaerobic conditions, they emit a number of odorous gases such as volatile sulfur compounds (VSCs) like dimethyl sulfide, methyl mercaptan, hydrogen sulfide and allyl methyl sulfide.
-Smells due to the emission of indole, skatole and polyamines may also be present.
-The resulting syndrome is called halitosis, or bad breath, and it occurs chronically in about 25 percent of the population.
+About 25% of the population is impacted by chronic bad breath.
+Typically, bad breath is caused by gases produced by naturally occurring bacteria in the mouth.
+Bacteria builds up from a number of sources such as food particles in the mouth, post-nasal drip, and dead epithelial cells.
+The back part of the tongue and crevasses in the teeth are relatively dry and difficult to clean, enabling bacteria to flourish.
+As the bacteria break down particles, especially in anaerobic conditions, they produce a number of odorous gases such as volatile sulfur compounds (VSCs).
+VSCs emit indole, skatole, and polyamines, which results in halitosis.

-If gingivitis is not properly treated, several complications can arise that can magnify the severity of the disease and lead to other ailments.
-In addition to halitosis, gingivitis is related to tooth decay, tooth loss, infection and abscess of the jaw bone or gingiva, bacterial infections of the gums and mouth and swollen glands.
-Each of these could, in turn, further the symptoms of halitosis and recurrences of gingivitis if not properly treated.
-As previously mentioned, periodontitis is another significant progression from gingivitis, which entails the progressive loss of the alveolar bone around teeth.
+If gingivitis is not properly treated, several complications can magnify the severity of the disease and lead to other ailments.
+In addition to halitosis, severe gingivitis can lead to tooth decay, tooth loss, infection and abscess of the jaw bone or gingiva, bacterial infections of the gums and mouth, and swollen glands.
+Each of these can also exacerbate halitosis without proper treatment.
+Periodontitis is a possible consequence of untreated gingivitis, which entails the progressive loss of the alveolar bone around the teeth.